SAPAC How can South Africa can Spot Scams

 • buying something that turns out to be poor quality

-It looks like an amazing opportunity to make or save money
+It looks like and amazing opportunity to make or save money.

-South African Scammers trick you into believing you’re getting an incredible deal or offer.
-They do pressure you to act quickly so you don’t miss out.
-Remember, deals that seem too good to be true, usually are.
+South African scammers trick you into believing you're getting an incredible deal or offer.
+They do pressure you to act quickly so you don't miss out.
+Remember, deals that seems to good to be true, usually are.
 Some scammers take it slow so be watchful.

-Someone that you have not met needs your assistance or money
+Someone that you know have not met needs your assistance or money

-South African Scammers try to use your good nature against you.
+South African scammers try to use your good nature against you.
 They tell heartbreaking or tragic stories to convince you to help them and give them money.
-Always be wary of any appeal for money and never give more money than you are willing to lose if you can't independently confirm that the story is true.
+Always be warry wary of any appeal for money and never give more money than you are willing to lose if you cant independently confirm that the story is true.

 The message contains attachments or links

 Never just click a link or attachment you receive via email or text.
-Scammers will try to catch you off guard and send you to scam websites designed to steal your information and money.
+Scammers will try to catch you off guard and send you to a scam website designed to steal your information and money.

 Always make sure that the sender is who they say they are and that you know what you are opening.
-It's safest to find the information yourself by browsing to the website or app rather than clicking on a link.
+It is safest to find information yourself by browsing to the website or app than clicking on a link.

-South African Scammers don’t want you to take your time to think things through.
-They use techniques designed to catch you off guard and rush you, either saying if you don’t you’ll miss out or threatening that something bad will happen.
+South African scammers don't want you to take your time to think things through.
+They use techniques designed to catch you off guard and rush you, either saying if you don't you will miss out or even threatening that something bad will happen.

 They ask you to pay in an unusual manner or specific way

-If any person asks you to pay with preloaded debit card, google cards, or virtual crypto currency, chances are it's a scam.
-Once this money is spent, you can’t get it back.
+If any person asks you to pay with preloaded card, google cards or virtual crypto currency, chances are its a scam.
+Once money is spent, you cant get it back.

 They ask you to set up new accounts